10 Amazing Facts About Bamboo

-From Eco-pens to bikes to IPad sleeves, bamboo has become the sought after renewable material to use on everyday items.
-The bamboo material's strength, natural beauty & regenerative properties are just some of the reasons for its popularity.
-Here are 10 more amazing facts and reasons why we love bamboo and use it on many of our eco-promotional items.
+From Eco friendly pens to bikes to iPad sleeves, bamboo has become the sought after renewable material to use on everyday items.
+The bamboo material’s strength, natural beauty and regenerative properties are just some of the reasons for its popularity.

 Bamboo is actually a grass and not a tree.
 Therefore it grows rapidly and can produce fully mature bamboo plants in 3-5 years.

-Bamboo produces 30% more oxygen than trees.
-Bamboo does not need to be replanted, is self generating and can be harvested every three to five years.
+Bamboo produces 30% more oxygen than trees and it plays a critical role in maintaining the balance of oxygen and carbon dioxide in the atmosphere.
+Bamboo does not need to be replanted, is self-generating and can be harvested every three to five years.

 Bamboo is flexible and lightweight and stronger than steel and most hardwoods.
 Bamboo is also more affordable than wood as it is easy to grow and one of the cheapest construction materials around.
 It can be used as a construction substitute for any sort of wood.
 You’ll see bamboo turned into skateboards, bicycles and bike helmets because of its light weight and durability.
 The many uses of bamboo make it perfect for fencing, flooring, building posts and house walls.